tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 - **Software development as a learning process.**
   - **Expose uncertainly early by testing our assumption as early as possible**
 - **we use mock objects to identify the essential interactions between modules/objects.
 This leads to more effective abstractions, which reduces the cost of changing the cost safely over time.**
-- Stub queries; expect actions???
+- Stub queries; expect actions
 - **Write code that depends as little as possible on its context.**
 - **programming by intention**